 Register an alternate input handler process for the distribution channel identified by DHandle.
-Once this function has been called, InputHandler is the only process allowed to call erlang:dist\ctrl\put\data(DHandle, Data) with the DHandle identifing this distribution channel.
+Once this function has been called, InputHandler is the only process allowed to call erlang:dist_ctrl_put_data(DHandle, Data) with the DHandle identifying this distribution channel.

 Only the process registered as distribution controller for the distribution channel identified by DHandle is allowed to call this function.